UPC/ravada/docs/Ubuntu Installation.md

 6. In this stage, you will create partitions. first try to choose Free space and then change ??? to "/".
 7. also it is strongly recommended to mark use as "swap area" to on.

+Comments: the ??? is a word in catalan that I am not sure about and I will ask Frankie and put it here. also, I will put the images as well to be more clear.